Everything you need to know about health insurance in UAE — from DHA requirements to choosing the right plan for your family.

 Types of Health Insurance Plans in UAE

-While basic plans are the most affordable option, they come with limitations.
+While these plans are the most affordable market option, they come with limitations.
 Co-payments tend to be higher, the network of approved healthcare providers is smaller, and coverage limits are lower.
 However, for someone who rarely visits the doctor and is in good health, basic plans provide adequate protection at minimal cost.

 Who should choose basic plans: